Nik118/biofourmis_assignment/README.md

 new second value comes to it with average heart beat, minimum heartbeat, maximum heart beat and average respiration rate will be calculated for each value.

 ## Requirements
-Python and pip should be installed before
+Python and pip should be installed before.

 Pandas - Install it by using below command

 ```